Council Leadership

 Term 1/1/25 to 12/31/27

-Anastacia Snyder Brittnie Paxman Keesha Hills MaryJo Alonzo Josh Indar Jennifer Zellers |
+Anastacia Snyder Brittnie Paxman Allan Dikes MaryJo Alonzo Josh Indar Jennifer Zellers Term 1/1/26 to 12/31/28

-Domestic Violence Advocates and Victim Service Providers Homeless or Formerly Homeless Faith-Based Organizations CDBG/HOME/ESG Entitlement Jurisdiction School Administrators/Homeless Liaisons LGBTQ+ Service Organizations/Advocates |
+Domestic Violence Advocates and Victim Service Providers Homeless or Formerly Homeless Faith-Based Organizations CDBG/HOME/ESG Entitlement Jurisdiction School Administrators/Homeless Liaisons LGBTQ+ Service Organizations/Advocates Affordable Housing Developers Public Housing Authority Employment and Social Services Organizations Emergency Shelters and Homeless or Formerly Homeless Mental Health Service Organizations Veterans Services |

 Jurisdiction Appointments